dannyswat/wikirego/CONTRIBUTING.md

 ## License

-By contributing to WikiGO, you agree that your contributions will be licensed under the GNU General Public License v2.0, the same license as the project.
+By contributing to wiki rego, you agree that your contributions will be licensed under the GNU General Public License v2.0, the same license as the project.

 ## Questions?